thrix/myctl/README.md

 The configuration file provides basic configuration for myctl tool.
 Global configuration file is located at `/etc/myctl.conf`.
-This can be overriden by local configuration file `~/.myctl.conf`.
+This can be overridden by local configuration file `~/.myctl.conf`.
 Configuration files are consisted from bash variables.
 The configuration file will be created by the `install` command, but can be also created manually.
 To verify the correct installation run the `install` command, which should in this